alephium/alephium/README.md

 * Tokens are first-class citizens and UTXO-based, which can be controlled totally by users instead of contracts
 * PoLW algorithm reduces the energy consumption of PoW in the long term

+## Development Status

+This project is currently under heavy development toward MainNet launch.
+Any contribution is welcome, so don't hesitate to send an issue or pull request.

 ## Installation

 ### Requierments